-It is estimated that 45 per cent of Australians will experience a mental health condition.
+It is estimated that 45 per cent of Australians will experience a mental health condition in their lifetime .
 It is, therefore, highly likely someone in your life is affected by mental health challenges, and it is important to know what a mental health condition looks like to reach out to those who are struggling.

 Mental illnesses impact the way a person thinks, feels, behaves and interacts with others.
 While there are many mental health conditions, each with varying degrees of severity and which affect individuals in different ways, there are some common signs someone may be experiencing some mental health challenges.